 White rocks especially create a more sophisticated look, taking your potted plant from a common house plant to a decorative piece.

 2. Helps with water retention in the potting soil

 The first way that rocks help your potted plant thrive is with water retention.
 When you pot your new plants, you likely looked through different soil types and found a “well-draining” mix.

 Well-draining soil ensures that the water does not evaporate before the plant can absorb it.
 You can increase the water retention of your potted plant by placing rocks on top of the soil.
 The rocks shade the soil from sunlight, reduce its temperature, and help with slow evaporation.

 You can consider the rocks as gravel mulch for houseplants or potted plants as they perform the same function as mulch.

 I asked 100 gardeners if they use rocks on their potted plants.
 76.2% did not prefer to use those.
 Only 23.8% thought it was a good idea.
 Here are the results.

 3. Protects potting soil from erosion

-Topdressing your potted plants with rocks can reduce water erosion as well.
+Putting pebbles on top of potted plants can reduce soil erosion.
 How often have you watered your plant and watched its precious soil splash out of the container?